Skip to main content

 Financial institutions have invested heavily in some areas, such as ‘don’t click the link’ training to avoid traditional phishing.

-The result is that the sector is one of the least vulnerable to traditional phishing, with only 8.5% of targets opening malicious links or attachments, but tactics are always evolving.
+The result is that the sector is one of the least vulnerable to traditional phishing, with only 8.5 percent of targets opening malicious links or attachments - but tactics are always evolving.

-The cost of BEC (business email compromise) attacks has reached $1.86bn, accounting for almost half of all reported cybercrime losses.
+The cost of Business Email Compromise (BEC) attacks has reached $1.86 billion, accounting for almost half of all reported cybercrime losses.

 The Solutions